ng-git/OptiMol/README.md

       |- LICENSE

-In the following sections we will examine these elements one by one.
-First, let's consider the core of the project.
-This is the code inside of `optimol/data_compile.py`.
-This file provides function that converts scrapped data (e.g. .mol or .txt ) into feedable data frames for the machine learning model.
+The core script is `optimol/data_compile.py`.
+This file provides function that converts scrapped data (e.g. .mol or .txt ) into feed-able data frames for the machine learning model.
+For a more specific overview of the project, please see the `final presentaion` under `docs`.

-XGBoost is the package we used to train the machine learning module. (need more stuff)
+We use [XGBoost]([https://xgboost.readthedocs.io/en/latest/](https://xgboost.readthedocs.io/en/latest/)) for the machine learning module.
+The Gradient boost tree is an ensemble technique where new models are added to correct the errors made by existing models.
+It optimizes the loss function to increase accuracy.

 ## Software Dependencies